 1. active participation in lessons (max.
 2 absences) - 30p, 2. own output at the seminar - 40p, 3. seminar work - 30p.
 By summing the points obtained during the semester, the student obtains the final evaluation according to the given scale: A 87 - 100, B 77 - 86, C 69 - 76, D 61 - 68, E 56 - 60, FX 55 and less.
-Any adjustments to the implementation of the course in connection with the current order of the Rector and the exact criteria and method of evaluation are listed in the electronic board of the course.
+Detailed information in the electronic board of the course in AIS2.
+The teaching of the subject will be realized by a combined method.

-The key task of this course is to provide future teachers with quality information about the specifics of working with the gifted through understanding the basic factors and process of creativity, clarify methods of identifying giftedness, focus on supporting and developing giftedness in practice and ensure the development of professional skills.
-The teaching presents many current topics and encourages students to discuss practical problems arising not only in working with the gifted but also in the implementation of a creative-humanistic approach in education.
-The curriculum overlap is evident mainly with other subjects dealing with developmental and pedagogical psychology, methodology of pedagogical-psychological research, etc.
+The student understands the basic factors and process of creativity.
+The student is able to explain the specifics of working with the gifted.
+He knows the methods of identifying talent and also can apply methods to support creativity and the development of talent in the implementation of creative creativity in education.

 The concept of creativity.

 A brief history of the theory of creativity.

 Social, psychological and biological factors of creativity.

 Cognitive processes in creativity.

 Creativity and cognitive style.

 Development of creativity.

 Talent and giftedness.

 Methods of determining creativity and talent.

 Methods of developing creativity and talent.

 Creativity and talent development programs.
 Specifics of working with the gifted children.

-Povinná literatúra:

 DOČKAL, V. (2006): Inteligencia a tvorivosť, tvorivé nadanie od intelektovej schopnosti po štruktúru osobnosti.
 In: KUSÁ, D. a kol.
 EDS.
 (2006): Zjavná a skrytá tvorivosť.
-Bratislava: Slovak Academic Press
+Bratislava: Slovak Academic Press výzkumy a jejich vztah ke školské praxi.
+Praha: Grada Publishing

 HŘÍBKOVÁ, L. (2009): Nadání a nadaní.
-Pedagogicko- psychologické přístupy, modely, výzkumy a jejich vztah ke školské praxi.
-Praha: Grada Publishing Odporúčaná literatúra:
+Pedagogicko- psychologické přístupy, modely,